alexanderkiel/hap-spec/README.md

                         "~:label": "..."}}}
 ```

-The `:href` key carries an URI which is encoded according the Transit spec and
+The `:href` key carries a URI which is encoded according the Transit spec and
 points to the resource handling the form.
 Relative URIs are allowed and have
 to be resolved against the [effective request URI][rfc-7230-5.5].